fiskr/lesen/README.md

 # Lesen

-[Lesen](https://en.wiktionary.org/wiki/lesen#German) is a literate programming tool.
+[Lesen](https://en.wiktionary.org/wiki/lesen#German), pronounced /ˈleːzn̩/, is a literate programming tool used to create code and documentation from the same source.

 ## Features and Behaviors